bryanwhiting/generalconference/README.md

 #> 5  1973     4 <tibble [7 × 4]>
 #> 6  1973    10 <tibble [7 × 4]>
 ```

+Unnest it to analyze individual talks, which can be unnested further to
+the paragraph level.

 ``` r
 genconf %>%